VSHP Membership Spotlight

 Describe your current area of practice and practice setting:

-What advice would you give to a new technician?
+What advice would you give to student pharmacists?

 Do you have any special interests or hobbies outside of work?